Frequently Asked Questions

 Yes.
 You’ll need to print a claim form to fill out and send in with your tickets.
 The claim form, mailing address and additional information are available on the How To Claim page.

 What is the deadline for redeeming prizes on winning tickets?

-Winning tickets for draw games (Pick 3, Pick 4, Bonus Match 5, Multi-Match, 5 Card Cash, Powerball, Mega Millions, Keno, Cash4Life and Racetrax), must be redeemed within 182 days from the drawing dates.
+Winning tickets for draw games (Pick 3, Pick 4, Pick 5, Bonus Match 5, Multi-Match, Powerball, Mega Millions, Keno, Cash4Life and Racetrax), must be redeemed within 182 days from the drawing dates.
+Winning FAST PLAY tickets must be redeemed within 182 days of the date they are sold.

 The last dates to claim prizes on scratch-off tickets vary for each ticket and are available in the scratch-off section of mdlottery.com.
 If a scratch-off ticket does not have a last date to claim listed, it means none has been established yet.
 Last dates to claim on scratch-off tickets are always announced with 182 days’ notice.